anagha-microsoft/databricks-workshops/iot/docs/Provisioning-4-AzureDatabricks.md

 Enter your workspace name and other details; Be sure to pick the same region as your device telemetry simulator.<br>
 ![CDB-3](../images/CreateDatabricks-3.png)
 <br><br><br>
-You should see the resource in your respource group. <br>
+You should see the resource in your resource group. <br>
 ![CDB-5](../images/CreateDatabricks-5.png)
 <br><br>